R-Millager/asr4csd/python_for_asr_tutorial_day3.md

 ### **B. Create and display a simple table**

+Within the new notebook, rename it "test1" (File > Rename).
+The .ipynb extension will be preserved).

 In the blank command prompt of the notebook, copy the following:

 ```python